tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

     dotnet run
     ```

-1. Observe that the application successfully invokes the API app in Azure and returns the same JSON array that you observed earlier in this lab.
+1. Observe that the application successfully invokes the Web App in Azure and returns the same JSON array that you observed earlier in this lab.
 Your result should appear similar to the following JSON content:

     ```
     ["value1","value2"]